 The « Decarbonize Europe Manifesto » has been signed as of today by almost 80 leading companies’ CEOs and many smaller ones, professional associations and numerous French academics.
-It is calling upon the French presidential candidates, […]
+It is […]

 Let’s decarbonize Europe for good!
 Jean-Marc Jancovici, The Shift Project’s president, introduced the press to the “Decarbonize Europe Manifesto” on Thursday, March 21st.
 The “Manifesto” is a call for action signed by numerous economic leaders […]

 Half of conventional oil resources, the majority of natural gas resources and almost all coal resources should remain underground if humanity is to succeed in limiting global warming to 2 […]